This post may contain affiliate links. Please see our disclosure policy.

 Salted Caramel Peanut Butter Cups are a rich blend of dark chocolate with a creamy peanut butter center with salted caramel drizzle.
 Indulge with these small but satisfying sweets!

 Looking for more sweet and savory treats?
-My Homemade Snickers Bars are a winner and you can't go wrong with these Ice Cream and Peanut Butter Pretzel Sandwiches with Cherries.
+My Homemade Snickers Bars are a winner and you can’t go wrong with these Rice Krispie Peanut Butter Balls!

 Who knew homemade candy could be this simple to make and taste so good?
 The easy comparison is of course Reeses peanut butter cups but Salted Caramel Peanut Butter cups are bit more sophisticated.
 Let’s get into it!